 - It is advisable to start to write as soon as possible.
 Parts of the introduction and methods can be written in parallel with your empirical/theoretical work.
 As results are starting to be analysed, construct figures and tables that can be included in the report.
 Attend seminars and group meetings arranged by your research group and section of which you are a member.

 - If something is not working the way you would like it to, e.g. problems with your supervisor, contact your study advisor as soon as possible.
 The earlier we address a problem the sooner it can be solved.

 Towards the end

 - Plagiarism.
 You are not allowed to present someone else’s work, such as text, figures, or results, without giving proper reference.
 This also applies to material you find on the Internet.
 Therefore make sure that you use citations in a correct way.
 You may of course refer to the work of others, but you need to re-write it in your own words and refer to the source of information in a correct way.
-Read more here and discuss with your supervisor if you are unsure.
+Read more at the Lund University Library website and discuss with your supervisor if you are unsure.